nosmith18/nosmith18/README.md

 - 👋 Hi, I’m Nolan Smith.
-I am currently a Senior at UW-Madison studying Computer Science
+I am a recent graduate of the University of Wisconsin - Madison with a B.S. in Computer Science, with additional Pre-Med coursework.
-- 👀 I’m interested in exploring AI/ML and the potential innovative applications that it may have across the technology industry.
+- 🖥️ I currently work as a Software Engineer for Capital One, doing full-stack development.
-- 🌱 I’m currently learning about Information Security, and Mobile Application Development for Android devices!
+- 👀 I’m interested in exploring AI/ML models and the opportunity to apply these ideas to problems in Tech and everyday life.
-- 📫 You can best reach me by email at nosmith@wisc.edu
+- 📫 You can best reach me by email at nolan.o.smith@gmail.com